 — Hirst to Spooner in ‘No Man’s Land’

 Here is a gem of a short film about the sport narrated by a younger Richardson.
 The Pavilion at Lords features prominently as do Hutton and Compton, although not batting as superbly as in ’39.
-England’s hope for the Ashes fell to ashes at the hands of Australia’s legendary Donald Bradman.
+England’s hope for the Ashes fell to ashes under the captaincy of Australia’s legendary Donald Bradman.
 A short clip from the tv production still on the web follows and then the author himself reading one of the most mournful and beautiful passages from it.

 With ‘Dance of Death’ still running at the Odyssey, Encuentro de las Américas 2017 brings another Strindberg to Southern California.
 Vueltas Bravas Producciones slices, dices, transposes, and dances the battles of wills and wiles in the foundational ‘Miss Julie’ as adapted by J. Ed Araiza.
 Nineteenth century Sweden gives way to twenty first century Colombia where wealthy, nutty, and bored-out-of-her-gourd Miss Julia (Tina Thurman*) forces herself on servant Juan (Jhon Alex Toro).
 The casual hookup has not percolated to this part of South America and there are emotional attachments and expectations a-plenty.
 Julia sees Juan as a way out, he sees her as a way up, and his fiancée Cristina (Gina Jaimes) isn’t having any of it.